alexf13e/fractal-flame/README.md

 * Save unprocessed data - save the pixel data without applying colour processing or converting to an image format.
   * The output file format begins with 8 bytes for the image dimensions - 4 byte `unsigned integers` for the width and height.
 The rest of the file consists of the pixel data, where each pixel component is stored in `RGBA` order, each as a 4 byte `float`.
   * The purpose of this is to be able to load the values into your own custom processing solution (e.g. python script) to have more control over the final colours.
+* While saving, a cancel button will appear if you want to stop.
+Note that once the program starts saving the result to a file, it cannot be cancelled.

 ### Info
-Sometimes useful information will be displayed here.
+Sometimes useful information will be displayed here, such as rendering progress.
 There may also be information in the terminal window, which is likely behind the main window.

 ### Variations
 * Save flame config - saves the current set of variation settings to a file.